gretatuckute/ClosedLoop/README.md

 ### runSystem.py
 *runSystem.py* must be started before *runExperiment.py*, since it waits for a marker (trigger point for stimuli onset) from the experimental script which is called in *runExperiment.py*.

 *runSystem.py* will stream the EEG data.
 The EEG sampling rate, number of channels and epoch length can be changed in this script.
 Based on the experimental structure, the script will change the system states among:

-1) ‘stable’ (recording of EEG data for training of the decoding classifier)
+1) ‘stable’ (Data acquisition: Recording of EEG data.
+No feedback provided)
-2) ‘train’ (training of the decoding classifier)
+2) ‘train’ (Classification: Identification of artifactual data components and training of the decoding classifier)
-3) ‘feedback’ (preprocessing and classification of EEG data for neurofeedback)
+3) ‘feedback’ (Neurofeedback: Update of the stimulus on a trial-to-trial basis based on the decoding classifier)

 ### realtimeFunctions.py
 Functions for working with real-time EEG data in Python:
-Standardizing, scaling, artefact correction (SSP projection), preprocessing, classification.
+Standardizing, scaling, artifact correction (SSP projection), preprocessing, classification.
 The functions are called in *runClosedLoop.py*.

 ### streamFunctions.py